guilhermea23/Theoretical-Foundations-Of-Computing/README.md

 # TheoreticalFoundationsOfComputing
-Some summaries of mine that helped me on some FTC topics
+Some summaries of mine that helped me on some topics in FTC.